Marketing the Rainbow

 Note: this is excluding the purchasing power of friends and families of LGBT individuals, the ally community.
 We see significant evidence that market behaviors are favorably shaped by millennials who appear to be the most LGBT-inclusive generation yet.
 This might also be called the “PFLAG effect”*.

-The US figures that have been thrown around come from parties such as Overlooked Opinions, Out Now and Rivendell, gay (owned) organizations who benefit from a figure that is as high as possible.
+The US figures that have been thrown around come from parties such as the aforementioned Overlooked Opinions, but also Out Now and Rivendell, gay (owned) organizations who benefit from a figure that is as high as possible.
 Not all of these parties are able to relate the figures to the circumstances, for instance the specific characteristics of the group researched.
 Some rougly take a 10% of the population (long ago corrected to some 5%), the higher income that they dreamed up, and they do not account for young people and pensioners.

 Others, like Witeck Communications, know how to place these figures in perspective.
 In this light, the LGBT purchasing power in the US has been defined as USD 340 billion in 1999, via USD 641 billion in 2006 to USD 987 billion in 2017.

 The consumption of the LGBT consumer segment is described above.
-On ther other hand there is the production of LGBT businesses.
+On the other hand there is the production of LGBT businesses.
 In 2017, the National Gay & Lesbian Chamber of Commerce (NGLCC) reported that the typical LGBT business has been in operation, on average, for more than 12 years and that LGBT businesses contribute more than $1.7 trillion to the U.S. economy, having created more than 33,000 jobs.
 As such, they are a factor to be reckoned with.
 Moreover, many organisations and companies (according to the chamber’s press release “over a third of the Fortune 500, many top federal agencies, states, major urban municipalities and the public utilities commissions”) have a diversity policy, which dictates making use of the services of minorities such as LGBT.
 The NGLCC strongly recommends the ‘community’ to get certified, so as not to miss out on the opportunity to be included in these revenues.

 Note: in a recent study, Badgett finds that homophobia and transphobia can cost 1% or more of a country’s GDP.
 Another aspect of the economic impact of the LGBT community.
 “The economic case works,” Badgett says.
 “In the U.S. we’ve seen it help us move toward marriage equality.
 The ability to marry was good for the economic well-being of LGBT families, and also brought new opportunities to local businesses."